open-resources/physics_bank/content/public/007.Momentum and Impulse/Impulse/Impact Definition/Impact Definition.md

     weight: 1
 myst:
   substitutions:
+    params:
+      vars:
-    params_vars_title: Impact Definition
+        title: Impact Definition
+      part1:
+        ans1:
-    params_part1_ans1_value: The collision between two bodies
+          value: The collision between two bodies
+        ans2:
-    params_part1_ans2_value: Any action of a force on a particle
+          value: Any action of a force on a particle
+        ans3:
-    params_part1_ans3_value: The motion of a particle under the influence of a central force
+          value: The motion of a particle under the influence of a central force
+        ans4:
-    params_part1_ans4_value: A force producing a moment on a body about a fixed point
+          value: A force producing a moment on a body about a fixed point
 ---
-# {{ params_vars_title }}
+# {{ params.vars.title }}

 ## Part 1